hoxirious/keyboard-mapper/README.md

 - Simulations are listened by the `listen()` method which causes infinite loop.
 - Need to refactor the logic **again** so that we ensure only physically pressed/released key are listened and emitted event.

+- Refactor logic:

+> - Key Press:
+>   - if special key -> set special key hashmap to true -> return
+>   - else -> process_event
+> - Key Release:
+>   - if special key -> set special key hashmap to false
+>   - else -> process_event
+> - Process Event:
+>   - Handle both Press/Release events
+>   - One record vector - push when press, pop when release.
+Then gather combination and emit.
+>   - Release does not need to get special key.